ACHIEVEMENTS AND PERFORMANCE: April 2016 – March 2017

 Plans for the Future

-We will continue to develop our work and the activities that we offer for meeting local needs.
-This will help us to increase our volunteer and visitor numbers.
+We continue to build and develop our work and the activities that we offer as opportunity arises, with the aim of meeting the needs of local people and the community.
+This will help us to increase our volunteer and visitor numbers and improve our impact.

-We will be undertaking a series of consultations with visors, partner organisations and the general community in preparation for carrying out a formal evaluation of our work and activities.
+We will continue to hold consultations with visors, partner organisations and the general community in preparation for carrying out a formal evaluation of our work and activities during the coming year so that we can build on what we have achieved.